 - 1/4 cup sugar

 - 1 egg

-- 1 pound of bacon, cooked hard (see my oven fried bacon recipe)
+- 1 pound bacon cooked hard (see my oven fried bacon recipe)

 - Combine all ingredients and add to a crock-pot that has been sprayed with a cooking spray.

-- Cook for 3 hours on low or just until it thickens and sets in the middle.
+- Cook for 40 minutes or just until it thickens and sets in the middle.

 - This recipe serves about 16 people.
 If I am not serving a lot of people, I do half the recipe.
 I have also doubled it for a larger crowd of 30.
 You will have to adjust the cooking time.
 It will depend on the size of your crock-pot.